omkarv/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: Constraint propagation is used to simplify the sudoku board by using an understanding that because two boxes in a unit share exactly two common values, no other boxes in the same unit can have those two values.
-If we use this understanding as a constraint in our sudoku sovler, boards with 'naked twins' can be solved.
+A: The naked twins constraint specifies that if two boxes in a unit in sudoku share exactly two common values, no other boxes in the same unit can have those two values.
+The two boxes that share exactly two common values are 'naked twins'.

+Constraint propagation is the principle of simplifying the number of possible solutions for a given problem, by applying a 'constraint' to a set of nodes in a problem and ensuring logical consistency between these nodes.
+To apply the naked twins constraint to a given unit in sudoku, we iterate over all the boxes in the unit other than the naked twin boxes, and remove from the possible values for a unit the value of the naked twin(s) in that unit.
+The removal of a possible value of a box is what we refer to as 'propagation' of a constraint, which helps us to reduce the number of solutions hence simplifying the problem.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: By considering each diagonal as a distinct unit, it is possible to ensure that no value repeats in a diagonal, so that simplifies the number of possible values a given box can have.
-Constraint propagation in this case ensures a sudoku board that has no repeats along the diagonal, so diagonal sudoku boards can be solved.
+A: By considering each diagonal as a distinct unit, it is possible to ensure that no value repeats in a diagonal, which simplifies the number of possible values a given box can have.
+Constraint propagation in this case ensures a sudoku board that has no repeats along the diagonal and only boards with no repeats along the diagonal will be produced by agents that use this constraint.

 ### Install